 The terms and conditions for network users are intended to ensure the efficient, ethical and legal utilization of the network resources.
 None of the terms and conditions is optional; violation of any provision will result in the termination of access privileges.
-There will be no use of social networking sites (e.g. Facebook; Instagram, Twitter, etc.), or internet chat.

 A student user who violates any provision may be subject to disciplinary action up to and including suspension.